apache/incubator-uniffle/README.md

      rss.server.commit.timeout 600000
      rss.server.app.expired.withoutHeartbeat 120000
      # note: the default value of rss.server.flush.cold.storage.threshold.size is 64m
-     # there will be no data written to DFS if set it as 100g even rss.storage.type=MEMORY_LOCALFILE_HADOOP
+     # there will be no data written to DFS if set it as 100g even rss.storage.type=MEMORY_LOCALFILE_HDFS
      # please set a proper value if DFS is used, e.g., 64m, 128m.
      rss.server.flush.cold.storage.threshold.size 100g
    ```